frank-emrich/freezeml-pldi2020-artifact/README.md

-    For simplicity, we do not use Links' usual prelude of builtin functions, but only use `environment.links`, which contains definitions of functions from Table 15 (Appendix A).
+    For simplicity, we do not use Links' usual prelude of builtin functions, but only use `environment.links`, which contains definitions of functions from Figure 2.
 This file is evaluated at startup and its bindings become globally available.

   * `show_quantifiers=true`